shivasiddharth/GassistPi-Documentation/docs/installation.rst

 Supported Platforms
 -------------------

-Any single board computer or machine running one of the the following OS:
+Any single board computer or machine running one of the the following OS
  - Armbian Stretch
  - Raspbian Stretch
  - OSMC Stretch